esharri2/eh-site/README.md

 ### Commands

 Start in development: `npm start`.
-Note that JS and CSS are not watched.
-You will need to run this command again if you make changes to CSS in /styles or JS in /scripts.
+Note that CSS is not watched.
+You can run `npm run dev:css` to build the CSS.

-Build: `npm build`
+Build: `npm run build`

 ### Client-side JavaScript